timthepost/libsplinter/README.md

 ---

-For developer docs, see `docs/msgbus.md` in the repo root.
+For developer docs, see `docs/` in the repo root.
+Doygen users can generate auto documentation by just typing `doxygen`.